Dive into the world of PAYE investigations. Uncover the facts, implications, and insights in this informative blog

-The SEIS scheme has been designed to help small new start-ups attract investment by offering tax reliefs to individual taxpayers that purchase new shares.
-There are a number of conditions that must be met in order for a company to be able to benefit from using the SEIS.
+The SEIS scheme helps small new start-ups attract investment by offering tax reliefs to individual taxpayers that purchase new shares.
+There are a number of conditions for a company to be able to benefit from using the SEIS.
 The SEIS scheme helps new small unquoted companies raise equity finance.

 The following points outline some of the important SEIS company requirements for using the scheme:

 - The company’s gross assets (or of the group assets where the company is a parent company) must be less than £200,000.
 HMRC’s general approach is that gross assets, means all the assets which would be shown on the balance sheet, without any deduction in respect of liabilities.